sanjay-ks23/sanjay-ks23.github.io/_posts/2025-10-04-Villareal vs Real Madrid.md

 Not worthy of a second yellow card for the player.
 Really harsh, and Mbappe gets his goal.

-Goodbye guys the game is done.
+Goodbye, guys, the game is done.